TusharSaini999/Heart-Disease-Prediction/README.md

 # ❤️ Heart Disease Prediction Web-Based Solution

 ## 🔍 Overview
 The **Heart Disease Prediction** web application is an AI/ML-based solution designed to help users assess their risk of heart disease.
 The platform provides a simple login/signup system, user profiles, and history management for past predictions.
-The AI model, powered by **TensorFlow.js**, processes user input and predicts the likelihood of heart disease.
+The AI model, powered by **Random Forest Classifier**, processes user input and predicts the likelihood of heart disease.

 ## 🌟 Features
 - 🔐 **User Authentication:** Secure login and signup system.